Naif-Ganadily/EE_596_NLP_Project2/README.md

 - Relevant (Test Data):
   - Accuracy: 0.0 for Prompt 1

-Despite these results, there is still room for improvement, especially in handling contradiction and neutral cases.
-Also, the 'unknown' category was not tested in these experiments but should be included in future iterations.
+Despite the underwhelming results, opportunities for improvement exist, especially in dealing with contradiction and neutral cases.
+Additionally, the 'unknown' category, which was not included in these experiments, could be a focus for future tests.

-These experiments were conducted using the CommonGen benchmark dataset, designed specifically for testing the text generation capabilities of language models.
-Further testing on other datasets might yield different results.
+These experiments were conducted using the CommonGen benchmark dataset, specifically created for evaluating the text generation prowess of language models.
+It's important to note that running similar tests on other datasets could lead to varying results.

-## Project Dependencies
+## Project Requirements
-Before running the project, you need to install a few python packages as:
+Before executing the project, ensure the following python packages are installed:

 !pip install jsonlines
 !pip install openai
 !pip install sentence_transformers

-## Project Code
+## Project Implementation
-The project uses several libraries including 'jsonlines', 'openai', 'sentence_transformers', 'numpy', 'pandas', 'matplotlib', and 'sklearn' to accomplish the tasks.
-The complete code is available in Python script format and Jupyter Notebook.
+The project leverages several libraries including 'jsonlines', 'openai', 'sentence_transformers', 'numpy', 'pandas', 'matplotlib', and 'sklearn' to accomplish its goals.
+The complete code can be accessed in either Python script or Jupyter Notebook format.

-The key functionalities of the code include loading data, generating few-shot examples, making predictions with GPT-3, evaluating the predictions, and generating confusion matrices for visualization of results.
+The code carries out several tasks including data loading, generating few-shot examples, making predictions with GPT-3, evaluating the predictions, and creating confusion matrices for result visualization.

-To use the code, simply clone the repository, install the dependencies, and run the provided Python scripts or Jupyter Notebooks.
+To use the code, clone the repository, install the necessary dependencies, and run the provided Python scripts or Jupyter Notebooks.

 ## Results
-The results of the exploration are available in a comprehensive report detailing the evaluation metrics across the five datasets considering various scenarios implemented.
-The Python scripts provide confusion matrices and classification reports for detailed insights into the performance of the model across various settings.
+The exploration results are presented in a detailed report that outlines the evaluation metrics across all five datasets, taking into account the different scenarios implemented.
+The Python scripts provide confusion matrices and classification reports, offering in-depth insight into the model's performance under various settings.

-Please note: Always remove your API Keys before submitting or sharing your code.
+Please remember to remove your API Keys before submitting or sharing your code.

 ## Usage
-To use this repository:
+To utilize this repository:

 1. Clone the repository to your local machine.
-2. Install the necessary dependencies mentioned in the Project Dependencies section.
+2. Install the necessary dependencies as mentioned in the Project Requirements section.
-3. Add your OpenAI API Key in the space provided in the scripts.
+3. Insert your OpenAI API Key in the appropriate space in the scripts.
 4. Update the path to your datasets in the code.
 5. Run the Python scripts or Jupyter Notebooks to execute the project.

-## Project Repository Structure
-The project repository consists of the following key files:

-1. README.md: A markdown file containing information about the project and instructions on how to use the code.
-2. main.py: The primary Python script containing the implementation of the project.
-3. requirements.txt: A text file containing the necessary Python packages needed to run the script.
-4. classification_report.txt: A text file containing the classification report of the model's predictions.
-5. project_notebook.ipynb: A Jupyter Notebook containing the implementation of the project with detailed explanations of the code.

 ## Contribution
-This project is conducted by Naif Ganadily, under the guidance of Professor Chandra Bhagavatula.
-Please feel free to fork this repository for research and development purposes.
-Contributions to improve this project are welcomed.
-Please consider submitting a pull request if you wish to contribute.
+This project was conducted by Naif Ganadily under the guidance of Professor Chandra Bhagavatula.
+Forking this repository for research and development purposes is encouraged.
+Contributions aimed at enhancing this project are warmly welcomed.
+Please consider submitting a pull request if you'd like to contribute.

 ## License
-This project is licensed under the terms of the MIT
+This project is governed by the terms of the MIT license.